Vermont women make history on election night

 But she still plans to do reading hours with kids.

-She also plans on pushing healthcare reform as well as all resident voting in Winooski, while Ram is making her first moves working on combating COVID-19.
+She also plans on pushing health care reform, as well as all resident voting in Winooski, while Ram is making her first moves working on combating COVID-19.

 Both say they are excited to get to work here in Vermont.